Our knowledge of orthopaedics. Your best health.

 • In most Type III radial head fractures, there is also significant damage to the elbow joint and the ligaments that surround the elbow.

-• Surgery is always required to either fix or remove the broken pieces of bone and repair the soft-tissue damage.
+• Surgery is often recommended to either fix or remove the broken pieces of bone and repair the soft-tissue damage.
 If the damage is severe, the entire radial head may need to be removed.
-In these cases, an artificial radial head may be placed to improve long-term function.
+In these cases, an artificial radial head is often put in place.

-• Early movement to stretch and bend the elbow is necessary to avoid stiffness.
+• Early movement to stretch and bend the elbow is usually advised after most surgeries to avoid stiffness.

-After surgery to repair a radial head fracture, the surgeon will recommend no weight-bearing through the arm and no lifting objects heavier than a few pounds for 6 to 12 weeks.
-Depending on the fracture pattern and other associated elbow injuries, you may be placed in a splint or cast for a period of time.
+After surgery to repair a radial head fracture, the surgeon will recommend minimal weightbearing through the arm and no lifting objects heavier than a few pounds for a period of time.
+Depending on the fracture pattern and other associated elbow injuries, your arm may be placed in a splint or cast for a period of time.

-Even the simplest of fractures may result in some loss of movement in the elbow.
-Regardless of the type of fracture or the treatment used, you will be prescribed exercises to restore movement and strength before resuming full activities.
+Even the simplest of fractures will result in some loss of movement in the elbow.
+You may be asked to do exercises on your own or to see a physical therapist (PT) or occupational therapist (OT) to help you maximize the amount of motion you get i the elbow.
 In some cases, your elbow stiffness may be limiting enough that you require a second surgery to remove scar tissue.

 Last Reviewed